 Every drink tells a story, and the history of cocktail culture is rich and romantic.
-This Christmas The Everleigh Bottling Co. invites you on a unique journey back in time, with a collection of classic drinks showcasing specially sourced antique spirits from 1950 to 1980.
+The Everleigh Bottling Co. invites you on a unique journey back in time, with a collection of classic drinks showcasing specially sourced antique spirits from 1950 to 1980.

 We’ve spent 2017 scouring the globe to find enough vintage spirits to create a limited collection of carefully selected cocktails.
 Taste your way through cocktail history, and with each sip, allow yourself to be transported to another time and place.